yairSaNes/Project-Object-Detection-in-Videos/README.md

 as can be found in https://github.com/Scalsol/mega.pytorch

-atereations are made by Yair and Adi
+alterations are made by Yair and Adi

+there is also use of evaluation package ODEVal by Moshe Shilemay as can be found in https://github.com/moshes7/odeval

 special thanks to Yihong Chen, Yue Cao, Han Hu, Liwei Wang for the use of MEGA.pytorch.